 2. Keep the door open at the end of the day.

 Wipe down the inside of the tank with a sanitiser and then a dry cloth to remove any damp or condensation.

 3. Prevent food waste from entering.

 Ensure all plates are pre-washed before they are placed inside the dishwasher.
-Things do not have to be spotlessly clean but preventing large chunks of food or gravy from entering the machine will reduce bacteria growth and prevent other issues such as blocked filters and jets.
+Things do not have to be spotlessly clean but preventing large chunks of food or gravy from entering the machine will reduce bacteria growth and avoid other issues such as blocked filters and jets.

 4. Ensure the correct temperature.

 Check the configuration of your machine to ensure it is delivering washes correctly.
 Our recommendation for a commercial dishwasher is a 55c wash and an 85c rinse.
 The lower wash temperature should allow detergents to work effectively while the hotter rinse should kill any bacteria.